 Evelyn joins dwg. with a passion for public space and embracing landscape as a tool for equity, health, safety, and expression in urban communities.
-With past experiences working at a civil engineering firm and a metropolitan state park in her hometown of Indianapolis, Evelyn developed strong technical skills as well as a social service mindset early on, which she continues to lean on in the design studio.
-While achieving her BSLA and Management Minor from Purdue University, she was able to spend time studying abroad in the English landscape and fostering exchange of ideas and camaraderie in the department as president of the Purdue student chapter of ASLA.
+With past experiences working at a civil engineering firm and a metropolitan state park in her hometown of Indianapolis, Evelyn developed strong technical skills, as well as a social service mindset early on, which she continues to lean on in the design studio.
+While obtaining her Bachelor's in Landscape Architecture from Purdue University, she was able to spend time studying abroad in the English landscape and fostering exchange of ideas and camaraderie as president of the Purdue student chapter of ASLA.

-Outside of work Evelyn likes to taste a bit of everything - exercising creativity through mediums of clay, paint, and pencil, cycling around or paddling through Lady Bird Lake, bringing a book to a spot of dappled shade under a Live Oak, and constantly turning to food as a center of her own community, whether bouncing between food trucks or researching local heirloom varieties for her latest recipe attempt.
+Outside of work Evelyn likes to taste a bit of everything - exercising creativity through mediums of clay, paint, and pencil; cycling around or paddling through Lady Bird Lake; bringing a book to a spot of dappled shade under a Live Oak; and constantly turning to food as a center of her own community, whether bouncing between food trucks or researching local heirloom varieties for her latest recipe attempt.